 You need to have IT systems for vehicle maintenance and drivers’ hours.
 These will monitor if you’re meeting a set of key performance indicators (KPIs).

 Every 4 weeks, these systems will tell DVSA if you’ve missed any of the KPIs by a set amount.
 If this happens, DVSA will work with you to fix the issue.

 DVSA won’t have direct access to any of your data or systems.

-When the scheme fully launches and you’re in it, your drivers and vehicles will be less likely to be stopped at the roadside by DVSA.
+When you’ve been accepted to join the pilot, your drivers and vehicles will be less likely to be stopped at the roadside by DVSA.